Felony DWI Charges

 is a Class F felony, but it becomes a Class E felony if it involves certain

-record), he or she can be charged with a Class B2 felony.
+convictions on their record), they can be charged with a Class B2 felony.

 To learn more about felony DWI charges in North Carolina and how you can